-Enough this whack-a-mole process banning of one toxic agricultural chemical at a time as each is discovered to have been poisoning people and the planet for decades.
-Vilsack should announce his support for a requirement that chemical companies must prove new agricultural chemicals are safe before they can be used to grow food.
-And if that feels too aggressive for the first 100 days, at least take the first step of saying that people have a right to clean food.
+Enough of this whack-a-mole process banning of one toxic agricultural chemical at a time after they have been poisoning people and the planet for decades.
+Vilsack should announce his support for a requirement that chemical companies must prove new agricultural chemicals are safe before going to market.
+And if that feels too aggressive for the first 100 days, he should at least take the first step of saying that people have a right to clean food.

 4. Provide REAL support to black farmers and small farmers.